Industry 03 · Retail · DC · 3PL · Multi-client

 you ship for clients.

 Retail and 3PL share the same problems: mixed SKUs, both pallets and cartons, repetitive replenishment with unpredictable peaks.
-And — in 3PL — different client requirements, in the same warehouse.
+And, in 3PL, different client requirements, in the same warehouse.

 Typical operation profile